Zhao001/programing-assessment/README.md

 ```
 - go to ./docker-compose-integration
 - startup command: docker-compose up -d
-- open Index.html by IE, use it to insert and search data.
+- after all services started successful, open Index.html by IE, use it to insert and search data.

 ## project progress
 - [x] Three services have completed